amarnath-dev/my-notes/React/react-concepts.md

 React Redux is the official React binding for Redux.
 It allows React components to read data from a Redux Store, and dispatch Actions to the Store to update data.
 Redux helps apps to scale by providing a sensible way to manage state through a unidirectional data flow model.
 React Redux is conceptually simple.
 It subscribes to the Redux store, checks to see if the data which your component wants have changed, and re-renders your component.

+# Ecosystem

+Redux is a tiny library, but its contracts and APIs are carefully chosen to spawn an ecosystem of tools and extensions, and the community has created a wide variety of helpful addons, libraries, and tools.
+You don't need to use any of these addons to use Redux, but they can help make it easier to implement features and solve problems in your application.